 • Not a BPA-free plastic, unlike Tritan.
 Check out our post and video about BPA to learn more.

-Here are some of my polypropylene plastic drinkware faves from various manufacturers including US Acrylic Drinkware, KX Ware, and Preserve Recycled Plastic Drinkware:
+Here are some of my polypropylene plastic drinkware faves from various brands:

 Key facts about polypropylene plastic glasses: